Hello and welcome.

 Key words: directions, arrows, forwards, backwards, up, down, left, right, straight ahead, continue, stop, more, less.

-PE will be inside on a Wednesday and outside on a Friday.
-Please can the children bring their kit to school each Monday and they will bring it home on a Friday.
-Please make sure each item has a name on the label so we can help the children keep their kit together.
+PE will be inside on a Monday and outside on a Friday.
+Please can the children bring their kit to school each Monday, and they will bring it home on a Friday.
+Please make sure each item has a name on the label, so we can help the children keep their kit together.
+In preparation for PE lessons it would be useful if your child could practise getting dressed and undressed themselves, particularly focusing on any buttons on clothes and putting socks and shoes on.

-Key words: throw, catch, ready, underarm, bean bag.
+Key words: multi-skills, throw, catch, jump, run, jog, walk, ready, underarm, bean bag, games, skip, hop.

 Key words: God, Bible, Christian, reflection, forgive, forgiveness, believe, beliefs.